Brighton & Hove Albion F.C.: Move to new stadium and promotion under Hughton (2011–2017)

 Brighton started 2016–17 with an 18-match unbeaten run, taking them to the top of the league for much of December and January.
 They remained in the automatic promotion positions for most of the rest of the season, and clinched promotion to the Premier League after a 2–1 win against Wigan Athletic at home on 17 April 2017.
-They broke their transfer record multiple times throughout the summer window, with the previous club record signing of Jose Izquierdo commanding a fee reported to be over £13 million.

 Back in the top division (2017–present)

 Brighton's first season in the Premier League was largely successful, with the club rising into the top half several times in the season.
-Despite falling to one point above the relegation zone in January, victories over Arsenal and Manchester United in the final months of the campaign helped secure a finish of 15th.
+After being one point above the relegation zone in January, victories over Arsenal and Manchester United in the final months of the campaign helped secure a 15th place finish.

-Despite a promising start to their second season in the Premier League, the team endured poor results in the later stages, achieving just 3 wins in their last 18 games.
+The club endured a difficult second season in the top division, narrowly avoiding relegation with a 17th-place finish.
 In the FA Cup, Brighton reached the semi-finals for the first time since 1983, losing 1–0 to Manchester City.
-Albion ultimately survived relegation with a 17th-place finish, but Hughton was sacked following the end of the season due to the poor run of results.
+Hughton was sacked following the end of the season due to the poor run of results.

-Following Hughton's sacking, Swansea manager Graham Potter was appointed as the new head coach on a four-year contract.
-The contract was extended by a further 2 years in November 2019.
+Following Hughton's sacking, Swansea City manager Graham Potter was appointed as the new head coach on a four-year contract.
+Potter extended his contract by two more years in November 2019.
 From March to June 2020, the season was suspended due to the COVID-19 pandemic.
-Brighton finished 15th and 16th in Potter's first two seasons, securing a historic fifth season in the Premier League in May 2021 that ensured their current spell in the top flight exceeded their previous run from 1979-83.
+Brighton finished 15th and 16th in Potter's first two seasons, securing a historic fifth season in the Premier League in May 2021 that ensured their current spell in the top flight exceeded their previous run from 1979 to 1983.

-The club's 2021–22 season saw a 9th place finish in the Premier League, the highest Brighton have ever finished in English top flight football, with a record tally of 51 points.
-This also marked Brighton's 9th season overall in the English top flight.
+The club's 2021–22 season saw a ninth-place finish in the Premier League, the highest Brighton had ever finished in English top flight football, with a record tally of 51 points.
 In September 2022, Potter left the club to become head coach of Chelsea, following the dismissal of Thomas Tuchel.

-On 18 September 2022, Brighton announced Roberto De Zerbi as the club's new head coach.